NEW: Actor Kevin Costner will speak at the funeral, a source says

 Chaka Khan was a close friend of Houston.
 Reid produced many of Houston’s songs and Jakes co-produced Houston’s last film, “Sparkle,” which is scheduled to be released this summer.
 Houston and Jakes are listed as producers.

-Ray J, a hip-hop artist, and Houston dated off and on after she was divorced from Brown.
+Ray J and Houston dated off and on after she was divorced from Brown.

 Jackson and the Winans music family have been very close friends of the Houstons.